cescude/ccsv/README.md

       -f FILENAME ... filename of csv to process
-      -c COLS ....... comma-separated list of columns to print -r ............ don't quote output ("raw" mode) -F SEP......... separate output columns with SEP -p ............ display progress on stderr
+      -c COLS ....... comma-separated list of columns to print -r ............ don't quote output ("raw" mode) -I DELIM ...... use DELIM as input field separator -F SEP......... separate output columns with SEP -p ............ display progress on stderr
       -h ............ display this help

     NOTES

-      When -f is omitted, uses STDIN.
+      * When -f is omitted, uses STDIN
-      When -c is omitted, prints the header info.
+      * When -c is omitted, prints the header info
+      * DELIM must be a single character, but SEP may be a string

     EXAMPLES